Skip to Content

 EPCOT also has a back entrance – the International Gateway.
 This entrance is most convenient for those walking to EPCOT from the Boardwalk or Disney’s Yacht and Beach Clubs.
 It’s open even when the World Showcase is closed – you’ll just be guided through the World Showcase into the open area of the park.

-If you are planning to visit Animal Kingdom or the Magic Kingdom after EPCOT, you’ll want to go through the front entrance, while the International Gateway is closer to Disney’s Hollywood Studios.
+If you plan to visit Animal Kingdom or the Magic Kingdom after EPCOT, you’ll want to go through the front entrance, while the International Gateway is closer to Disney’s Hollywood Studios.
 You’ll find the same things at the International Gateway that you’ll find at the front of the park – ticket sales, security, stroller/wheelchair rentals, a restroom, and a gift shop, just on a smaller scale.
 There’s also a brand-new Skyliner station right outside the turnstiles.

 Before you visit EPCOT, you’ll also want to check the height requirements if you’ve got younger kids.
 That way, they won’t be disappointed if they are too small to ride an attraction they have their heart set on.